DongTran2003/Order-Trends-and-Volume-Analysis/README.md

     - Extracted all order data from **1688**, a Chinese E-commerce platform spanning 2022 to 2025 using **BeautifulSoup**
     - Used **Selenium** to navigate challenges like lack of APIs, CAPTCHA restrictions, and dynamic content loading.
 - **Data Cleaning & EDA with MySQL**: Processed, cleaned raw data using MySQL, and explored insights about order trends and spending patterns.
-- **Data Visualization with Power BI**: Designed interactive dashboards to visualize order trends and volume fluctuations, provising actionable insights to enhance decision-making in inventory and supplier management.
+- **Data Visualization with Power BI**: Designed interactive dashboards to visualize order trends and volume fluctuations, providing actionable insights to enhance decision-making in inventory and supplier management.

 # Web Scraping with Python 🕸️